Pylons/substanced/docs/content.rst

 A callable used as ``icon`` must accept two arguments: ``context`` and ``request``.  ``context`` will be an instance of the type and ``request`` will be the current request; your callback will be called at the time the folder view is drawn.
-The callable should return either an icon name or ``None``.
+The callable should return either an icon class name or ``None``.
 For example, the above ``blogentry_icon`` callable tells the SDI to use an icon representing a file if the blogentry has a body, otherwise show an icon representing gift.

 Add Views
 ---------